 Refugees at Erasmus University Rotterdam

-Do you have refugee status and would you like to study at the Erasmus University?
-We are here to support you in registering for a preparatory year in higher education, a bachelor degree or a pre-master or master degree.
+Do you have a refugee status and would you like to study at a university?
+We are here to support you in registering for a preparatory year in higher education, a bachelor degree or a master degree.
 You can obtain more information about the Dutch education system from Nuffic.
-They have developed a handy tool for this.
-If you still have questions after viewing this website, please contact us via our form.

 Dutch language course

-For admission to a university, you usually need to have completed State exam II (NT2-II).
+For admission to higher education, you usually need to have completed State exam II (NT2-II).
 If you wish to learn the Dutch language quickly and efficiently, you can follow a course at the Language & Training Centre.
-If you pass NT2-II, you meet the requirements for the Dutch integration act and you can be admissible to Dutch higher education.
-For further information about NT2-II and how you can prepare for this, please visit the site of College voor Toetsen en Examens.
-If you already have a good basic knowledge of Dutch and wish to follow other subjects as well as a CEFR-B2 Dutch course, our higher education preparatory programme Voorbereidend Jaar Erasmus may be something for you.
+For further information about NT2-II and how you can prepare for this, please visit their website.
+If you already have a good basic knowledge of Dutch and wish to follow other subjects as well as a Dutch course, our higher education preparatory programme Voorbereidend Jaar Erasmus may be something for you.

 Foundation for Refugee Students UAF